 There is a lot of confusion out there when it comes to Aquarium Plants and all the jargon that goes with them.
-What in the world do "low tech", "medium tech", and "high tech" even mean?!
-Most people would define "low tech" as a tank without injected CO2 while "high tech" as a tank that has CO2 injected into it.
+What in the world does "low tech", "medium tech", and "high tech" even mean?!
+Most people would define "low tech" as a tank without injected CO2 and "high tech" as a tank that has CO2 injected into it.

 However, I would argue that the definition of "low tech" and "high tech" revolving just around CO2 is meaningless without considering the other elements that play just as much of a role as CO2 does when it comes to growing plants.
-There are three elements in what I call the "Trinity of a Planted Aquarium", AKA Light, CO2, and Nutrients as shown below:
+There are three elements in what I call the "Trinity of a Planted Aquarium", AKA Light

 Yes, the parameters of your water (such as pH, kH, gH, and temperature) are important as well, but water parameters are not a significant factor that determines if your plants will thrive compared to the 3 elements above.
 As long as your water parameters are within an acceptable range, which should be the case for most tap water used, growing plants shouldn't be an issue.

 Algae, which is a common problem that many people in this hobby face, usually occurs when there is an imbalance of one or more of the 3 elements in the "Trinity of a Planted Aquarium".
-I will probably write a more in-depth blog post on Algae and how to get rid of it, but to put it simply, the presence of Algae means there is an imbalance in either light, CO2 or nutrients which has given the Algae the opportunity to outcompete with your aquatic plants and take over.
+To put it simply, the prescence of Algae means there is an imbalance in either light, CO2, or nutrients, which gives Algae the opportunity to outcompete with your aquatic plants and take over.

 Notice that I don't include nutrients as a factor as you should always ensure that your plants have enough nutrients no matter if your tank is "low-tech" or "high tech"!